octave0694/git-cheat-sheat/git-cheat-sheet.md

 For more details about git configuration, check the [official documentation](https://git-scm.com/docs/git-config).

 ##### Git config
-`git config --list` get current git global configuration `git config --local -l` get the configuration values of the current git repository.
+`git config --list` get current git global configuration.
+`git config --local -l` get the configuration values of the current git repository.
 This configuration can also be found and updated in the file .git/config.
 Change some global configuration.
 `git config --global user.name "myName"`
 `git config --global user.email "hello@email.com"`
 `git config --global color.ui auto`

 ### 🪄 Repository 🪄
 For more details about repository initialization, check the [official documentation](https://git-scm.com/docs/git-init).